minagawah/express-react-svelte-webcomponent/README.md

 ### Overview

-Webpack multi-compiler example to bundle builds for React, Svelte, Web Components, and normal Express view templates.
+Up to 2019, as many of us work in monolithic frontend projects, and our professional hunch tells us that we need more flexible way of making changes to hundreds of components everyday.
+So, it was quite natural for us to observe the rise of *micro frontends* as to satisfy our demands.

+One solution would be to have pages using different frameworks.
+In this project, we have multi-compiler configurations for Webpack to bundle React and Svelte apps at the same time.
+Another would be to include Web Compnents for wherever the pages demand light-weight tasks.
+For this, too, uses Webpack to build Web Components separately from other resources.

+However, as simple as it may sound, configuring Webpack to handle multiple frameworks is a laborious task.
+Especially, we usually want them running in different subdirectories, and you certainly must struggle with Webpack configurations to achieve which actually achieve the desired states.

+With the sample Webpack configuration presented here, I wish to help someone who are also suffering from the same situations.

+Basically, our Express app serves several routes, and their view templates are all bundled by HTML Webpack Plugin.
+2 routes are specially reserved for React and Svelte apps, the paths for which being `/pizza` and `/nacho` respectively.
+For ordinaly Express pages (which are `/` and `/contact`), we have some demonstrations for the use of Web Components.

-A website with similar composition is found at:
+A working example with similar composition is found at:
 [Demo](http://tokyo800.herokuapp.com/)

-Express app serving several routes, and their view templates are bundled by Webpack's HTML Webpack Plugin.
-Two routes are reserved for React and Svelte apps, the paths being `/pizza` and `/nacho` respectively.
-For the ordinary Express pages, we also have demonstrations of using Web Components that are also bundled by Webpack.

 ### Webpack Implementations